 Running a business from your home will spare you the trouble of finding premises for your business, and could make it easier to balance your home life with your work.
 However, there are a number of extra rules that you will need to consider, depending on what sort of business you are running.

 You will need to consider who you will need to obtain permission from to run a business from your home.
 For example, if you are renting the property, you will need to check that you are allowed to run a business from the property – this may be prohibited under the terms of your tenancy agreement.
 If it isn’t mentioned in your tenancy, you should still get permission from your landlord.

-If you have a mortgage on your home, you should get permission from your mortgage provider.
+If you have a mortgage on your home, you may need permission from your mortgage provider.

 1. Getting planning permission

 If running a business from your home is unlikely to cause any disruption or be noticeable to your neighbours or anyone outside the property, it is unlikely that you will need planning permission.
 For example, if your business is largely run by you alone from the computer in your office, this is unlikely to affect anyone.

 However, you may need planning permission if your business will require or cause any of the following:

 - Significant structural changes to the home;